Distinguished Undergraduate Research Program (DURP)

 Due to the limited number of research internships, the selection process will be highly competitive.
-To be considered, applicants typically have a GPA within the top 10% of the major of Political Science majors.
+To be considered, applicants typically have an overall GPA within the top 10% of the major of Political Science majors.
 Successful DURIP applicants have typically earned at least a minimum 3.5 Political Science major GPA or better.
 We hope you will consider applying for this special opportunity.

 Undergraduate Research Opportunities Program (UROP)